 Estimated Body Count: 20

 Has there ever been a cinematic slasher more pitiable than Norman Bates?
 The poor guy is practically at war with himself, and his mom nags him from beyond the grave.
 Heck, every time he makes friends, they seem to end up dead.
 If Psycho exerted a profound influence on the slasher genre (and onscreen violence in general), it wasn’t because Norman was a particularly prolific killer.
 Alfred Hitchcock’s original (and the sequels) depicted a man in the clutches of inner torment and madness that was so gripping and scary that it didn’t need buckets of blood (or, in one memorable case, chocolate syrup) to be deeply unsettling.
-And if you ever wanted to know more about how Norman came to be so messed up, feel free to wade through all three seasons of A&E’s Bates Motel, starring Freddie Highmore as a young Norman and Vera Farmiga as his manipulative mother.
+Nine deaths are attributed to Norman Bates (Freddie Highmore) on the five-season AMC prequel TV series Bates Motel.
+But, really, who can say for sure?

 Haunting Grounds: The Jeepers Creepers series